divya-akula/divyaakula/_posts/2024/2024-11-11-automating-document-creation-with-content-assembly.md

 </div>

 ## Use Case

-In our earlier example, we discussed an HR scenario where salary increment letters were generated for employees by creating and using templates.
-This blog extends that scenario by demonstrating how to generate these documents in bulk with minimal effort.
+We looked at an HR scenario where increment letters with salary changes were issued for the employees using templates.
+This blog extends that story by explaining how to complete the documents in bulk with minimal effort.

 ## Demonstration

-This section walks you through generating documents for multiple users with a single click.
+This section walks you through document generation for a number of users, which can all be completed in one click.

 ### Template for the Use Case

-To complete the use case scenario, I am using the template below that helps HR to generate salary hikes for the users.
-Ensure that you upload the template into your Syntex Content Center or any site collection where you wish to save it.
+To formulate the steps for the use case, I am implementing the template underneath which assists HR in creating salary revisions for the employees.
+Please upload the template in your Syntex Content Center or any site collection where you intend to store it.

 <iframe src="https://5kswv1-my.sharepoint.com/:w:/g/personal/divya_5kswv1_onmicrosoft_com/EdXxrbOO_DlDrJ6iSvg-3QEBG6e-h_SakzvseWPZYn2ugg?e=qtHoPP&action=embedview" width="600" height="700" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> document, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>